MyScript/myscript-math-web/docs/components/marked-element/README.md

 Element wrapper for the [marked](https://github.com/chjj/marked) library.

-`<marked-element>` accepts Markdown source, and renders it to a child element with the class `markdown-html`.
+`<marked-element>` accepts Markdown source and renders it to a child element with the class `markdown-html`.
 This child element can be styled as you would a normal DOM element.
 If you do not provide a child element with the `markdown-html` class, the Markdown source will still be rendered, but to a shadow DOM child that cannot be styled.

-The Markdown source can be specified either via the `markdown` attribute:
+The Markdown source can be specified several ways:

+### Use the `markdown` attribute to bind markdown

 ```html
 <marked-element markdown="`Markdown` is _awesome_!">